Sexual Assault

 Explained by our expert lawyers in sexual crimes

-The crime of sexual assault has two types of elements to be judged, objective and subjective.
+Sexual assault has two elements to be judged: objective and subjective.

 For a crime of sexual assault to exist, carnal contact is necessary.

-- To value social customs and habits: Depending on the customs of the place where the sexual aggression has been committed, the valuation of the crime will be different.
+• To value social customs and habits: Depending on the traditions of the place where the sexual aggression has been committed, the valuation of the crime will be different.

-In short, these objective values will serve for the jurisprudence to determine whether or not a crime of sexual assault has occurred, as well as the seriousness of the crime.
+In short, these objective values will serve the jurisprudence to determine whether or not a sexual assault has occurred and the seriousness of the crime.

-In addition to the objective criteria that we have analyzed, there are other subjective criteria, which consist of understanding the context of the crime and the particular circumstances of both the accused and the victim.
-To do this, it is necessary to analyze the specific case, trying to ascertain the intentions of the accused.
+In addition to the objective criteria we have analyzed, there are other subjective criteria, which consist of understanding the context of the crime and the particular circumstances of both the accused and the victim.
+To do this, it is necessary to analyze the specific case, trying to ascertain the accused’s intentions.

 Consummation of the crime of sexual assault

-In the case of sexual assault, consummation occurs at the moment in which there is bodily contact between the accused and the victim, using violence or intimidation.
+In the case of sexual assault, consummation occurs when there is bodily contact between the accused and the victim, using violence or intimidation.

-If you are involved in a sexual assault crime, count on a law firm with expertise in this area, such as Esteban Criminal Laywers.
+If you are involved in a sexual assault crime, count on a law firm with expertise in this area, such as Esteban Criminal Lawyers.
 Our successful cases in the courts endorse our trajectory.

 Aggravating circumstance of sexual assault